JBurrellIRL/ProjectFive/README.md

 ### User Profile

-**Delivery information**
+**Shipping information**

 ![profile](docs/readme_images/shipping-info.png)

-- The delivery address section stores the user's delivery address and phone number.
+- The shipping address section stores the user's shipping address and phone number.
 - The information provided here can be used to autofill the address fields at checkout, to save the customer time.
 - There's also an option here for the customer to change their login password, if they wish to.